sigmf/SigMF/sigmf-spec.md

 ### Metadata Format

-SigMF is written in JSON, and takes the form of JSON name/value pairs which are contained within JSON `objects`.
-There are three types of top-level
-objects: `global`, `capture`, and `annotations`.
+SigMF is written in JSON, encoded in UTF-8, and takes the form of JSON name/value pairs which are contained within JSON `objects`.
+There are three types of top-level objects: `global`, `capture`, and `annotations`.
 The names of the name/value pairs can be namespaced for further structure.

 The format of the name/value pairs is: